 This tattoo is a minimal design, but the tapered and delicately rounded petals make it feel realistic.
 The simplicity of the outline makes it pop, and its placement above the ankle would stand out with pants.

 Prefer a smaller reminder of a lotus flower?
 This finger tattoo is simple enough not to overwhelm the small space but bold enough to be interesting.

-A lotus flower doesn’t have to stand alone!
-Utilize negative space in your design by adding a long and slender stem (and a small leaf, if you’d like)—the contrast will instantly make your tattoo feel dainty.
+A lotus flower doesn’t have to float on its own.
+Utilize negative space in your design by adding a long, slender stem (and a small leaf, if you’d like)—the contrast will instantly make your tattoo feel dainty.

 The Egyptian lotus tattoo is based on the Sacred Blue Lotus of the Nile, which is referenced a lot in ancient Egyptian culture.
 Their petals are a little thinner and more pointed.
 "Not only are they such a beautiful flower, but they were also seen amongst ancient royalty, in art with deities such as Osiris, and even used in burials," Randell says.
-Lotus flowers are also said to have some healing powers with certain illnesses such as anxiety, insomnia, etc.
+Lotus flowers are also said to have some healing powers for certain conditions such as anxiety and insomnia.